edmondchensj/EVM-contract-history-aggregator/README.md

 Output: A dict of dicts of dict, where: <br>
 * first level keys are source nodes,
-* second level keys are the destination nodes,
+* second level keys are destination nodes,
 * third level key is a fixed string ('constraint'),
 * third level value is the subgraph of paths that the specific edge allows (a dict of dicts)<sup>1</sup>. <br>